 In contrast, in standard bulk-culture bacterial growth studies, the dynamical range in the population number of cells can be readily made to span multiple logarithmic decades in a day or two, since the typical timescales involved are of the order of minutes.
 Thus precise estimation of the exponential growth rate, $k$, defined to be the inverse of the time taken for the numbers of cells to increase by a factor of $e$, is feasible in this context~\cite{2010-hagen-pb}.
 Since many kinds of cells divide precisely into two cells at each division, the bulk growth rate is often used to infer the cell doubling time, i.e., the time it takes for a {\em single} cell to fission into two daughter cells, using the formula $(\ln 2)/ k$~\cite{2010-hagen-pb}.
 However, the extrapolation from the observed growth rate of the population (typically involving $\mathcal{O}(10^{8})$ cells per ml) to the inferred dynamics at the single-cell level is often inaccurate because all cells do not divide at precisely the same time after birth.
-There is significant stochasticity in the division times (also known as generation times, cell lifetimes, interdivision times, or waiting times)---typically the COV (the coefficient of variation, defined as the ratio of the standard deviation to the mean) of division times is $10-30\%$~\cite{2014-iyer-biswas-mz, johan, kussell, gore, josh, naama, dan, strovas, talia, wakamoto, powell, kelly, weibel}.
+There is significant stochasticity in the division times, as previously noted.
 One must account for this variability in relating the stochastic single-cell division dynamics to the population growth; even the mean population growth rate depends on the {\em shape} of the division time distribution.

 A technical challenge in developing an exact theoretical framework for predicting population level behaviors, consistent with underlying stochastic single-cell dynamics, is that the aging dynamics of individual cells are non-Markovian or history dependent.
 This is reflected in the non-exponential shape of typical inter-division time distributions (waiting-time distributions for duration between successive divisions).
 Since standard techniques for finding exact solutions to stochastic processes are only applicable to Markovian or memoryless dynamics, we have used first principles to derive a non-Markovian description of the cell division process, including exact analytical time-dependent solutions.
 These results represent a significant advance in the general theory of non-Markovian dynamics.